OpenDSA/OpenDSA/RST/en/SWDesignAndDataStructs/ContentSortedLists.rst

 The ``add(newEntry)`` method is one ListADT method that needs significant modification before it can function as a SortedList ADT ``add(newEntry)`` method.
 While the ``add(newEntry)`` method for the List ADT simply added the newEntry into the next available list location the ``add(newEntry)`` method for the SortedList ADT must instead locate an appropriate location for the newEntry being added, one that preserves the sorted order.

-There are various approaches to implementing a SortedList ADT, a few of the main ones will be discussed in the following section.
+There are various design approaches to implementing a SortedList ADT, such as: write it from scratch, use composition, use inheritance.

 Write it from scratch